hahahuhu663/3DAndSphereCC/README.md

 ## Prototypes
 Python scripts in ```python-test-project```, just run them directly.
 There are parameterized version of CVT with density function and super-ellipsoid CBF.

+Example: ```hayashivoronoi.py``` run a CVT with density function by using line integration functions.
+This example is remade based on the description from 2D Voronoi Coverage Control with Gaussian Density Functions by Line Integration from Naoki Hayashi et al. (https://www.tandfonline.com/doi/abs/10.9746/jcmsi.10.110)